7 Iconic Gin Cocktails You Absolutely Must Know

 • Cherry and lemon slice

-A refreshing and slightly citrusy long drink.
-Tom Collins is perfect for hot afternoons, summer aperitifs or outdoor brunches.
-Sparkling and drinkable, it is one of the most accessible cocktails even for beginners .
+A refreshing, slightly citrusy long drink.
+The Tom Collins is perfect for hot afternoons, summer aperitifs or outdoor brunches.
+Sparkling and easy-drinking, it's among the most accessible cocktails even for newcomers.

-The Tom Collins originated in the 19th century and is closely linked to the famous American hoax of 1874, known as the "Tom Collins Hoax" .
-At the time, the joke was that a certain Tom Collins was gossiping about someone in a nearby bar, prompting the victim to search for him in vain.
-The hoax became so popular that a New York bartender, probably Jerry Thomas, gave the cocktail its name to ride the wave of the phenomenon.
-The drink, made with gin, lemon, sugar and soda, has become a summer classic, appreciated for its freshness and simplicity.
+The Tom Collins originated in the 19th century and is closely tied to the famous American prank of 1874, known as the "Tom Collins Hoax".
+At the time, people would joke that a certain Tom Collins was badmouthing someone at a nearby bar, prompting the victim to search for him in vain.
+The prank became so popular that a New York bartender, probably Jerry Thomas, named the cocktail after it to ride the wave of the phenomenon.
+The drink, made of gin, lemon, sugar and soda, became a summer classic, appreciated for its freshness and simplicity.

 Ingredients: